tableau/Logshark/docs/docs/logshark_install.md

 1. Click **Environment Variables**.
 In the section System Variables, find the `PATH` environment variable and select it.
 Click **Edit**.
 If the PATH environment variable does not exist, click **New**.
 1. In the **Edit System Variable** (or New System Variable) window, specify the value of the `PATH` environment variable.
 Click OK.
 Close all remaining windows by clicking OK.

 **NOTE:** By default LogShark saves the resulting workbooks in an `Output` folder in the directory from where it was ran.
-If you want to modify that, check [Configure and Customize LogShark](/docs/logshark_configure.md).
+If you want to modify that, check <a href="logshark_configure">Configure and Customize LogShark</a>.